BaoChunhui/Generate-Emotional-Music/README.md

 # Generate-Emotional-Music

-This is the dataset and code for paper "Generating Music with Emotions".
+This is the code for paper "Generating Music with Emotions".
 Full version with datasets can be downloaded by using this google drive link: https://drive.google.com/file/d/1_kLkFcaVbgzIu9Ck3V4ME9xbPCSBrHMX/view?usp=sharing

 The paired lyric-melody datasets are in the file “lyrics_datasets_v3”.
 All the datasets are stored in the .npy format.